oonqt/Emby.Notifications.Discord/README.md

 ![creating webhooks](https://i.memester.xyz/u/avt.gif)

 #### Avatar URL (OPTIONAL)
 This overrides the avatar of the webhook.
 This can be a link to anything as long as it returns *just* an image.
-This overrides the image set in the Discord webhook settings, if you wish to use the avatar you set in the Discord configuration, leave this blank.
+This overrides the image set in the Discord webhook settings.
+If you wish to use the avatar you set in the Discord configuration, leave this blank.

 ![avatar url](https://i.memester.xyz/u/3f4.png)

 #### Webhook Username (OPTIONAL)
 This overrides the username of the webhook.
 If you wish to set your username via Discord, you can set it in the webhook settings.
-The default webhook username provided via Discord is "Spidey bot".

 ![username](https://i.memester.xyz/u/d84.png)